 Here are some good choices for skiing Thanksgiving weekend.

-Where to ski Thanksgiving Weekend
+Where To Ski Thanksgiving Weekend

 Lake Louise and Sunshine Village